SeanLo940076/Ubuntu-NVIDIA-Setup/README.md

 To verify the installation, use: ```nvidia-smi```

-if your GPU are 40 series, to do A part. if your GPU are 30 series or other, to do B part.
+if your GPU are 40 series, to do A part. if your GPU are others, you can choose A or B part.
 Because the lowest CUDA version for 40 series is 11.8.

 # A part